 For instance, if you’re using online conferencing that has excellent HD video, you can take it up a notch by making sure that it includes a screen sharing feature so everyone can look at the same web page, document, or file without having to share the file or link to all participants.
 Or, if you use a dedicated team chat or messaging app, you might want to find a video meeting solution that can be easily integrated with it to facilitate seamless communication between team members.

-In addition to this, you need to invest in quality equipment such as headsets, microphones, and headphones, among others.
+In addition to this, you need to invest in quality equipment such as Bluetooth headsets and microphones.
 It’s hard enough to start a face-to-face meeting without technical glitches; it’s even more difficult to host or participate in an online meeting where people sound like they’re talking into a tin can.
 You’d probably also get annoyed trying to have a conversation with someone whose microphone keeps on bumping into things, so you need to ensure that the equipment you acquire are designed to prevent such an occurrence.
 Ultimately, these little subtleties can also make an impact on the way team members communicate.

 Make sure that participants know the meeting software and hardware well.

 Remember the time when your boss had to tell you to mute your microphone during a call?
 How about that time when you accidentally shared a personal conversation via screen sharing that generated laughter from everyone on the virtual meeting?
 Good video meeting solutions are nothing without users who know how to use them correctly and to the fullest.

 “Whatever your company is using, as a presenter or as a participant you should take time to make sure you understand the ins and outs of the hardware, software, and connectivity options used,” says this article from ComputerWorld.
 A casual familiarity with your video meeting stack won’t be enough.
 Ideally, you should be able to handle glitches and unexpected teleconference scenarios flawlessly.